jaclu/olint/README.md

 # Specific excludes, use the file name displayed by Olint
 excludes+=(
-    ./tes_db.sqlite
+    ./test_db.sqlite
 )

 # Define linter commands and options, if you wan't to override the defaults.
-# "skip_this" is a special case and means that this linter will not be used.
+# ending it with `=` is a special case and means that this linter will not be used.
 export linter_shellcheck="shellcheck -o all" export linter_checkbashisms="/odd/path/checkbashisms"
 export linter_flake8="/odd/path/flake8"
-export linter_vale="skip_this"
+export linter_vale=
 ```

 ## .olint.cache